intentor/adic/README.md

 *Adic* provides two instance resolution modes:

 1. **ALWAYS_RESOLVE** (default): always try to resolve every type that requires injection, even ones that are not bound to the container.
 2. **RETURN_NULL**: only resolves types that are bound to the container.
-Trying to resolve a non bound type will return a null reference.
+Trying to resolve a non-bound type will return a null reference.

 #### Setting a resolution mode